Tich Button: Production

 The principal photography began in February 2019.
 In November, the cast and crew landed in Turkey to begin filming there.

+Director Qasim Ali Mureed described the film as "a vibrant, Punjab-based film".

 Soundtrack

-The first song from the album titled Ehsaan Hai Tumhara by Farhan Saeed and Jonita Gandhi was released on Oct 21 2022.
-The second song titled Mein Ni Boldi by Humaira Arshad was released on Oct 23, 2022.
-This song was recreated by Saji Ali & Adrian David Emmanuel, with additional lyrics by Saji Ali, from Arshad's 2002 song Mein ni Boldi, Mere Ch Mera Yaar Bolda.
-The third song Pretty Face Ye Mera, Featuring Farhan Saeed and Urwa Hocane, sung by Jabar Abbas and Aima Baig, with lyrics penned down by Shakeel Sohail, was released on 19 Nov, 2022.
+The first song from the album titled "Ehsaan Hai Tumhara" by Farhan Saeed and Jonita Gandhi was released on Oct 21 2022.
+The second song titled "Mein Ni Boldi" by Humaira Arshad was released on Oct 23, 2022.
+This song was recreated by Saji Ali & Adrian David Emmanuel, with additional lyrics by Saji Ali, from Arshad's 2002 song "Mein ni Boldi, Mere Ch Mera Yaar Bolda".
+The third song "Pretty Face Ye Mera", featuring Farhan Saeed and Urwa Hocane, sung by Jabar Abbas and Aima Baig, with lyrics penned down by Shakeel Sohail, was released on 19 Nov, 2022.

 Critical reception

 Mohammad Kamran Jawaid of the Dawn praised the film for its engaging storyline, visuals, and performances, particularly Farhan Saeed and Sohail Ahmed, but critiqued Iman Ali's underutilization in the film.